nao10i/dotfiles/README.md

-# Dotfiles for Ubuntu and Termux
+# Dotfiles for Linux and Termux

 Welcome to my dotfiles.